pgaijin66/mayhem/Readme.md

 curl http://localhost:8080/_chaos/health
 ```

-Tip: The logs will also show when chaos is being injected, helping you understand the impact on your system.
+> Tip: The logs will also show when chaos is being injected, helping you understand the impact on your system.

 ### Integration with CI/CD

 phailure can be integrated into your continuous integration pipeline to automatically test resilience:

 TODO

+## ⚠️ Disclaimer

+**Phailure** is a Work in Progress (WIP) project and is under active development.
+It may contain bugs or incomplete features.

+Contributions, suggestions, and feedback are welcome as the project evolves!